hyperledger/toc/governing-documents/security-template.md

 * Replace "PROJECT" throughout the document with the name of your project.

-Once your project's security vulnerability disclosure policy document is published, place a copy it into the rest of the repositories of your project, or create a `SECURITY.md` file in each repository that links back to the primary document.
+Once your project's security vulnerability disclosure policy document is published, place a copy of it into the rest of the repositories of your project, or create a `SECURITY.md` file in each repository that links back to the primary document.